How to make soft delicious mandazi

 Add the wet ingredients.

-Next, create a well at the center of the flour and other dry ingredients, then add water or milk.
+Next, create a well at the centre of the flour and other dry ingredients, then add water or milk.
 I mostly use water as it’s still great tasting.
 But if you like the ones made using milk, add them here.

 Knead it